-Allow me to help you answer your own question.
+Allow me to help you answer your own question with my opinion.

 Do like it when people ask—or even expect—you to give away your goods or services free of charge?
 How often do these kinds of people become your paying customers?
 How many become good customers; the ones who respect you, pay you on time, and don’t complain and make ridiculous demands?